longturn/freeciv21/docs/Coding/ai.rst

 Introduction
 ============

-The Freeciv21 AI is capable of developing complex nations and provides a challenging opponent for beginners.
+The Freeciv21 :term:`AI` is capable of developing complex nations and provides a challenging opponent for beginners.
 It is, however, still too easy for experienced players, mostly due to it being very predictable.
-Code that implements the AI is divided between the :file:`ai/` and :file:`server/advisors` code directories.
+Code that implements the :term:`AI` is divided between the :file:`ai/` and :file:`server/advisors` code directories.
 The latter is used also by human players for automatic helpers such as auto-settlers and auto-explorers.

 Long-Term AI Development Goals
 ==============================

-The long-term goals for Freeciv21 AI development are:
+The long-term goals for Freeciv21 :term:`AI` development are:

-* To create a challenging and fun AI for human players to defeat.
+* To create a challenging and fun :term:`AI` for human players to defeat.
-* To create an AI that can handle all the ruleset possibilities that Freeciv21 can offer, no matter how complicated or unique the implementation of the rules.
+* To create an :term:`AI` that can handle all the ruleset possibilities that Freeciv21 can offer, no matter how complicated or unique the implementation of the rules.

 Want Calculations
 =================

 Build calculations are expressed through a structure called :code:`adv_choice`.
-This has a variable called "want", which determines how much the AI wants whatever item is pointed to by :code:`choice->type`.
+This has a variable called "want", which determines how much the :term:`AI` wants whatever item is pointed to by :code:`choice->type`.
 :code:`choice->want` is:

 ======== ======